 Here are notes from a recent meal.

 It is now over two years since Hedone opened.
 The meal I had today reflected continuity in the sense that the chef’s obsession with top-class ingredients continues unabated, and also development in that the dishes have become more polished since the opening.
-This is partly because, since gaining their Michelin star, the restaurant has been able to attract more experienced staff.
+This is partly because, since gaining its Michelin star, the restaurant has been able to attract more experienced staff.

 Ingredient quality could be seen in the stunning sea bass at the meal today, whose flavour was quite remarkable, flawlessly cooked; as good a piece of sea bass as I have eaten.
 Another example was the peas served with the pigeon.
 The peas came from Italy and were of exceptional quality, carefully selected pod by pod to be the very sweetest, up there with the best that can be found in the lovely markets of the Mediterranean.
 No kitchen in London today pays quite such attention to ingredient quality as Hedone.